 Given that online shopping is a purely virtual experience, there usually isn't much of a personal touch.
 However, if done right, it can have some elements of personalization.

 For example, if a user fills their online shopping cart but never checks out, they could get an email reminding them to complete their purchase.
-Or, if a user visits a website and browses around for decorative pillows, they could be served an ad on social media for those same pillows later on.
+Or, if a user visits a website and browses around for gold wedding bands, they could be served an ad on social media for those same rings later on.

 In-store shopping